ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 setuptools took that already complicated system, and then layered *more* complications on top.
 This limited the adoption of setuptools to those users that *really* needed the features it provided.
-Many other parts of the Python community didn't the see the necessity, and instead rejected setuptools as an opaque blob of magic that they didn't want anywhere near their systems. setuptools has also suffered PR problems due to its close association with ``easy_install``, the default behaviour of which violated many users and system administrators assumptions about how a language specific packaging tool should behave.
-The more recent ``pip`` project builds on the setuptools defined metadata and provides similar functionality to easy_install, but does so in a way that is far more palatable to a wider range of Python users.
+Many other parts of the Python community didn't see the necessity, and instead rejected setuptools as an opaque blob of magic that they didn't want anywhere near their systems. setuptools has also suffered PR problems due to its close association with ``easy_install``, the default behaviour of which violated many users and system administrators assumptions about how a language specific packaging tool should behave.
+The more recent ``pip`` project builds on the setuptools defined metadata and provides similar functionality to ``easy_install``, but does so in a way that is far more palatable to a wider range of Python users.

-The setuptools project inherited many of distutils documentation problems, in particular the lack of specification of file formats.
+The setuptools project inherited many of the distutils documentation problems, in particular the lack of specification of file formats.
 Even today, you won't find a clear specification of the expected contents of a Python ``sdist`` archive.

 The way setuptools was written also coupled it tightly to internal details of the standard library's distutils package.
 This coupling has effectively frozen feature development within distutils itself, as changes have a very high risk of breaking previous versions of setuptools.

+The ``distribute`` project was created as a fork of setuptools that aims to act as a drop-in replacement for setuptools, with much clearer documentation and a broader developer base.
+However, this project is limited in its ability to move away from any undesirable default behaviours in setuptools.

 These issues led to the creation of the distutils2 project, as a way to start migrating to an updated packaging infrastructure.
 As the core